-Is there any more exciting time of year for sales enablement pros, marketers and sellers than SKO?
-Your company’s sales kickoff is inevitably a powerful opportunity for you to make an impact—including gaining alignment around the buyer’s journey across sales and marketing.
+Is there any more exciting time of year for sales enablement pros, marketers, and sellers than sales kickoff?
+Your company’s SKO is inevitably a powerful opportunity for you to make an impact — including gaining alignment around the buyer’s journey across sales and marketing.
 Your company and products have evolved, and this year’s SKO should reflect that so everyone can jumpstart the year.

 2018 SKO should look different from the one you did last year.
 Why?

 - 5% of sales reps report that they are experiencing more complex sales processes, according to Highspot State of Sales Enablement 2017

 - More than 50% of reps rely on peers for tips for improvement, according to HubSpot Research

 Yes, your goal may be the same, but how can you address these shifts?
 By structuring your SKO event around these shifts, you will be able to reach the evolving needs of the sales team.

 It’s essential to dig deep into understanding the unique journey your buyers take when they select a product in your category.
 The sales team needs to develop a rich understanding of what that looks like.
 Often they understand key pieces, so this is an opportunity to tell that story as a whole.
 Marketing, relatedly, can provide a big picture view of how they are supporting that journey through content, programs, events, and more.